The Turn of the Wheel: Plot

-As described in a film magazine, Rosalie Dean (Farrar) dissuades Maxfield Grey (Rawlinson) of suicide at Monte Carlo and loans him 100 francs, with which he regains his losses.
+As described in a film magazine, Rosalie Dean dissuades Maxfield Grey of suicide at Monte Carlo and loans him 100 francs, with which he regains his losses.
 They become fast friends.
 Without warning, Maxfield is arrested for the murder of his wife in New York and Rosalie is taken in as an accomplice.
 Rosalie proves an alibi, but Maxfield is returned for trial.
 He refuses to admit or deny his guilt, and Rosalie, convinced that he is innocent, sets about to find the truth.
-By shrewdly playing upon the weakness of Wally Gage (Short), she discovers that the shooting was accidental.
+By shrewdly playing upon the weakness of Wally Gage, she discovers that the shooting was accidental.
 Maxfield had been maintaining his silence to prevent his brother from being dragged into the mire because of a liaison between his brother's wife and Gage, and that they had been meeting at Maxfield's home with the consent of Mrs. Maxfield Grey.
 Freed of the murder charge, Maxfield and Rosalie are now free to marry.